schalkje/d3_research/dashboard/documentation/dashboard.md

 - **Interactive navigation**: Click or drag in minimap to navigate main view
 - **Viewport indicator**: Shows current visible area as overlay rectangle
 - **Consistent sizing**: Maintains fixed monitor pixel dimensions regardless of graph size
+- **At 100%**: Shows the entire dashboard content, scaled to fit the minimap

 ## Minimap Sizing System